erunyon/erikrunyon.com/source/capp30370/index.md

 - Final Project 30%

 Office hours will be held at the end of each class.
 Other times may be scheduled upon request.

+## Assignments

+Reading and project assignments are available [on the Assignments page](assignments.html).